London detective and hostage negotiator

-As the demand for his listening skills grew, Richard assembled his own crack hostage negotiator cell, made up of the most talented British government agents.
-The team set about creating a curriculum for a teaching organisation with one simple mission: To teach the business world to listen like hostage negotiators so they can strike better deals.Our courses Talk to us
+As the demand for listening skills grew, Richard and Katie assembled their own crack hostage negotiator cell, made up of the most talented British government agents.
+The team set about creating a curriculum for a teaching organisation with one simple mission: To teach hostage negotiation skills for business.Our courses Talk to us

 A colourful life